The 10+1 Code™

 • resisting dilution into slogans or checkbox compliance

-• keeping the Commandments usable as systems evolve
+• keeping the Code usable as systems evolve

 • allowing critique and refinement without losing the core intent